Our Team & Leadership

 Pastor Chelsea and Pastor Jeremy are a husband and wife co-pastor team.
 They came to Oakdale Family Church in 2019.
 They have 3 small children: Kaleb, Ellie and Jacob.
 Before coming to Oakdale, Pastor Chelsea and Pastor Jeremy pastored a Nazarene church in Southern California for 10 years.
 They have a heart for the community of Oakdale and are excited to serve alongside the congregation.
 We’re glad they are here!

 Pastor Dusty is a wealth of knowledge.
 He is serving at Oakdale Family Church in pursuit of District Ordination.
-Dusty has a heart for youth and theological studies.
+Dusty has a heart for youth, worship and theological studies.
 When he isn’t working, he can be found playing D&D with his cat, Nigel Bootstraps.

 What We Believe

 The Church of the Nazarene is the largest denomination in the classical Wesleyan-Holiness tradition.
 The doctrine that distinguishes the Church of the Nazarene and other Wesleyan denominations from most other Christian denominations is that of entire sanctification.
 Nazarenes believe that God calls Christians to a life of holy living that is marked by an act of God, cleansing the heart from original sin and filling the individual with love for God and humankind.

 We believe in one eternally existent, infinite God, Sovereign Creator and Sustainer of the universe; that He only is God, holy in nature, attributes, and purpose.
 The God who is holy love and light is Triune in essential being, revealed as Father, Son, and Holy Spirit.